 What is a high-yield savings account?

-A high-yield savings account works much like a traditional bank savings account.
+How does a high-yield savings account work exactly?
+Well, much like a traditional bank savings account.
 You deposit money and the bank pays you interest on the money you deposit.
 But the terms and logistics vary in three main ways:

 High-yield savings accounts vs. traditional savings accounts

-The national average rate on savings is currently around 0.06%, according to the FDIC.
+If you’re OK with the limitations of high-yield savings accounts that are mentioned above, then yes.
+According to the FDIC, the national average rate on savings accounts is currently around .45%.
 Plenty of accounts pay even less than that.
-In comparison, we’re seeing high-yield online savings accounts that pay APYs of 1% and higher, even from the big banks like American Express, Marcus by Goldman Sachs and Ally.
+In comparison, we’re seeing high-yield online savings accounts that pay APYs of 4.50% to 5.55%, even from the big banks like American Express and Marcus by Goldman Sachs.

 When rate shopping, compare APY, which takes into account how frequently interest is compounded.

-Let’s math this: Vio Bank (a top pick in the high-yield savings category by Bankrate.com) recently advertised a 1.11% APY, requiring just a $100 minimum initial deposit.
-Keep a $5,000 balance in the account for five years, and you’ll earn $285 in interest, versus $15 in the traditional savings account at 0.06% APY.
-Add $100 a month to your savings, and you’ll rack up $455 in interest in the high-yield account versus $24 by keeping your money where it’s at.
+Forbright Bank (a top pick in the high-yield savings category by Bankrate.com) recently advertised a 5.30% APY, requiring no minimum deposit.
+Keep a $5,000 balance in the account for a year, you’ll earn around $271 in interest, versus around $22 in the traditional savings account.

 Does the interest rate fluctuate?